awslabs/graphstorm/docs/source/advanced/advanced-usages.rst

 Multiple Target Node Types Training
 ===================================

-When training on hetergenious graph, we often need to train a model by minimizing the objective function on more than one node type.
+When training on a hetergenious graph, we often need to train a model by minimizing the objective function on more than one node type.
 GraphStorm provides supports to achieve this goal.

 - Train on multiple node types: The users only need to edit the ``target_ntype`` in model config YAML file to minimize the objective function defined on mutiple target node types.
 For example, by setting ``target_ntype`` as following, we can jointly optimize the objective function defined on "movie" and "user" node types.